-To ensure that majors are also exposed to the breadth of psychological science, they must also complete two courses in the cognitive/experimental/biological areas of psychology as well as two courses in the developmental/health/social/clinical areas of psychology.
+To ensure that majors are exposed to the breadth of psychological science, they must also complete two courses in the cognitive/experimental/biological areas of psychology as well as two courses in the developmental/health/social/clinical areas of psychology.

 Majors complete empirical research projects in Research Methods, but are also encouraged to do so in laboratory and topics courses, and in close collaboration with faculty members in independent study.
 Students have access to the department’s extensive laboratory facilities for research in neuroscience, acoustical analysis, child development, animal and human learning, social, personality, and clinical psychology.
 We highly recommend that students who wish to pursue honors projects or empirical projects for PSYC 610 begin them in their junior year.

-Several opportunities to receive course credit for work within applied settings (e.g., working in a clinical setting in the community) are regularly available—see PSYC 451.
+Several opportunities to receive course credit for work within applied settings (e.g., working in a clinical setting in the community) are regularly available—see PSYC 451: Field Experience in Clinical Psychology.
 Other practica that similarly combine academic and applied components may be arranged.
 This includes various opportunities for placement at non-profit human services programs in the local community.
-For information on such practica, contact the Career Center (920-832-6561), Beth Haines (920-832-6708), Lori Hilt (920-832-7050), Jerri Kahl (920-832-6950), or Jerry Metalsky (920-832-6705).
+For information on such practica, contact the Center for Career, Life and Community Engagement (920-832-6561), Beth Haines (920-832-6708), or Lori Hilt (920-832-7050).

-Required for the psychology minor
+Required for the minor in psychology

-- One of the courses must have a lab (viz., PSYC 265, 280/281†, 335, 340, 355, 380, 530).
+- One course must have a lab (viz., PSYC 265, 280/281††, 335: Clinical Psychology, 340, 355: Child Clinical Psychology, 365).

-Preparations for graduate school
+Preparation for graduate school